-As one of 29 State Water Project (SWP) Contractors we use sound science to indentify and maintain access to imported water from Northern California, combine it with local water supplies, and maintain the infrastructure to ensure the availability and accessibility of water supplies for local use.
+Mojave Water Agency works diligently to sustainably manage groundwater to benefit the residents and lands within its 4,900-square-mile service area.
+As one of 29 State Water Project (SWP) Contractors we use sound science to import water from Northern California, combine it with local water supplies, and maintain the infrastructure to ensure the availability and accessibility of water supplies for local use.
 We do this with robust technology, science, and data management systems to support effective operations and decision-making.